DrewMcArthur/computational_analysis_of_big_data_2017/exercises/ex4data/ambiguous/Black Widow (Marvel Comics).md

 ==Claire Voyant==
 {{main|Black Widow (Claire Voyant)}}
-'''Claire Voyant''' is one of the first costumed, superpowered female protagonists in comics.
+'''Claire Voyant''' is the first costumed, superpowered female protagonist in comic books.
 Created by writer [[George Kapitan]] and artist [[Harry Sahle]], she first appeared in ''[[Mystic Comics]]'' #4 (Aug.
 1940).
 She kills evildoers to deliver their souls to [[Satan]], her master.
-The character is unrelated to the later Marvel Comics superheroines who took on the codenames.
+The character is unrelated to the later Marvel Comics superheroines who took on the codename.

 ==Natalia Romanova / Natasha Romanoff==
 {{main|Black Widow (Natasha Romanova)}}